abbyhong8/Weekly-Planner/README.md

-# Things Todo
+# Weekly planner

 ## *What is it?* *Who can use?*
-This is an application that is *not only a todo list*.
-Users can add their work to the list and once the work is done or the work is finished, they can own a random sushi collection depend on the time they spent.
+This is an application for users to keep track on *weekly events* .
+Users can add their work to the day they choose.
+They can check the completion of each event or mark if the task is completed or not.
+After one week, they can choose to start a new week.
-Every one including students, teachers who need a todo list to provide them a clearer plan they needed to complete.
+Every one including students, teachers who want to become efficient and need a planner to provide them a clear plan can use this application.
-This application will also provide users the enjoyment of collection.

 ## *Why design this?*
-A todo list is useful to increase the efficiency and helps people to be self-disciplined.
-Most of thh to-do list application only function for check-mark while people can have a higher motivation or the feel of accomplishment by collecting different awards.
+A weekly planner is useful to increase the efficiency and helps people to be self-disciplined.
+I design the planner weekly because week is a suitable period for people to plan.
 # User Stories
-* As a user, I want to be able to add a task to my to-do list
+* As a user, I want to be able to add a day to a week
-* As a user, I want to be able to view the list of tasks on my to-do list
+* As a user, I want to be able to add a task to one day
-* As a user, I want to be able to delete a task from my to-do-list
+* As a user, I want to be able to mark a task as completed in one day
-* As a user, I want to be able to mark a task as complete on my to-do list
+* As a user, I want to be able to check the completion of each task
-* As a user, I want to be able to view a sushi-box list
+* As a user, I want to be able to view the list of tasks on one day
-* As a user, I want to be able to give a random sushi to my collection as I complete a task
-* As a user, I want to be able to view the list of collections on my collection list
+* As a user, I want to be able to delete a task from one day 8 As a user, I want to be able to start a new week